-She produced Marshall Lewy's CALIFORNIA SOLO starring Robert Carlyle, which premiered at the 2012 Sundance Film Festival and was released in 2013 by Strand Releasing; P. Benoit's STONES IN THE SUN starring Edwidge Danticat, which premiered at the 2012 Tribeca Film Festival and won the Best Diaspora Feature Award the Africa Movie Academy Awards; and Tze Chun's critically acclaimed CHILDREN OF INVENTION, which premiered at Sundance 2009, played over 50 film festivals, won 17 festival awards, and was released theatrically and on DVD and VOD in 2010.
+She produced Martha Stephens & Aaron Katz's buddy comedy LAND HO!
+(Sundance 2014, Sony Pictures Classics); Tze Chun's crime thriller COLD COMES THE NIGHT, starring Alice Eve, Logan Marshall-Green, and Bryan Cranston (Sony/Goldwyn); Marshall Lewy's CALIFORNIA SOLO starring Robert Carlyle (Sundance 2012, Strand Releasing); P. Benoit's STONES IN THE SUN starring Edwidge Danticat (Tribeca 2012, winner of Best Diaspora Feature Award at Africa Movie Academy Awards); and Tze Chun's critically acclaimed CHILDREN OF INVENTION, which premiered at Sundance 2009, played over 50 film festivals, won 17 festival awards, and was released theatrically and on DVD and VOD in 2010.

-Most recently, Louie produced Tze Chun's crime thriller COLD COMES THE NIGHT, starring Alice Eve, Logan Marshall-Green, and Bryan Cranston, which will be released by Sony in the UK on September 20, 2013 and in the US in early 2014.
-She serves on advisory boards for the Sundance Institute, IFP, and A3 Asian American Artists Foundation, and has been a consultant for international sales agent Visit Films.
+Louie serves on advisory boards for the Sundance Institute, IFP, and A3 Asian American Artists Foundation, and has been a consultant for international sales agent Visit Films.
 She was a fellow of the Rotterdam Producers Lab, Sundance Creative Producing Lab, Berlinale Talent Campus, and Film Independent.
-Louie was named in Ted Hope's list of "21 Brave Thinkers Of Truly Free Film" for the hybrid distribution strategy on CHILDREN OF INVENTION, and profiled in Indiewire’s “Futures” column, which features notable emerging talent in independent film.
-She blogs for IFP and Filmmaker Magazine, frequently speaks on panels at film festivals and markets, and guest lectures at universities.
+Louie was named in Ted Hope's list of "21 Brave Thinkers Of Truly Free Film" for the hybrid distribution strategy on CHILDREN OF INVENTION, and profiled in Indiewire’s “Futures” column and named “100 Filmmakers to Follow on Twitter.”

 Previously, Mynette served as Economic Development Specialist at the Hawaii Film Office, where she authored the state's refundable production tax credit legislation, oversaw the $7.3 million renovation of the state-owned film studio, and developed programs to foster local independent filmmaking.
 She also worked in marketing and business development at SportsIllustrated.com, Jupiter Research, and Time Magazine, and was a book critic for aMagazine: Inside Asian America.